apriha/lineage/README.rst

 Notice that the centiMorgan and SNP thresholds for each DNA segment can be tuned.
-Additionally, notice that two files were downloaded to facilitate the analysis and plotting - future analyses will used the downloaded files instead of downloading the files again.
+Additionally, notice that two files were downloaded to facilitate the analysis and plotting - future analyses will use the downloaded files instead of downloading the files again.
 Finally, notice that a list of individuals is passed to ``find_shared_dna``...
 This list can contain an arbitrary number of individuals, and ``lineage`` will find shared DNA across all individuals in the list (i.e., where all individuals share segments of DNA on either one or both chromosomes).